Stress is costly:

 Expressive Arts Therapy:

 Expressive Arts Therapy is a multi-arts approach to counseling.
 Using narration as well as non-verbal expression such as drawing, music, movement, drama, or poetry helps to articulate life experiences with authenticity, fullness, specificity, structure, beauty, meaning and playfulness.
 The playfulness and non-verbal qualities of this type of therapy particularly lend themselves well to children in early childhood, whose developmental stage implies exploration through verbal and non-verbal play.
 Expressive Arts Therapy is based on our ability to access and stimulate the imagination, by shifting from one art form to another.
+Children do this naturally, and they do it as a way to learn and develop.
 An Expressive Arts Therapist is trained to recognize what is the best modality for each person and each moment, to reach therapeutic goals.
 This concept of "intermodal transfer" (a term give to us by Paolo Knill, 1978) distinguishes Expressive Arts Therapy from neighboring disciplines such as Art Therapy, Music Therapy, Dance Therapy, Psychodrama...

 In early childhood, Expressive Arts Therapy can support developmental maturation in many areas such as language, cognition, social-emotional and play skills, interpersonal and intrapersonal skills, gross/fine motor skills, sensory processing, self-regulation and healthy work habits.